Archan6el/NSA-Codebreaker-2024-Writeup/Task5.md

 ```
 </details>

-Taking a look at the `pm.py` file first, we can see that this is what's responsible for the `.passwords` directory.
+Taking a look at the `pm.py` file first, we can see that this corresponds to the `.passwords` directory.
 That weird hash directory indeed was a hash!
 The program stores passwords in a directory based on the md5 hash of the master password

 ![image](https://github.com/user-attachments/assets/28400eea-a8f0-4ded-a157-dc4a2d16e20c)